AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 ## Special Components

-If your subteam uses a particular part that is unique and you could foresee a future subteam needing to order it or learn more about it, please include basic information like the vendor where it was purchased, catalog/item number, and a link to any documentation.

 ###Pressure Regulator

 A Pressure regulator is a device that manages the pressure.
 For the purposes of the subteam we use it in order to decrease the pressure coming from the water supply (Sink).